 Instead, the developer can opt to orchestrate this additional code by automating the individual tasks that comprise the process of inserting this code.
 That’s nice on its own—it might not even seem necessary.
 Importantly, however, the developer ensures that bad code isn’t entered, increasing efficiency.

 Automating one task may impress your users or make them aware that something has sped up a little bit.
 On its own, simple automations will not make a big perceivable difference.
 But when automation is built into a series of processes and workflows, which are then orchestrated to run automatically, there can be endless benefits.

-- Decreasing IT costs – or better using the budget towards innovation and new projects
+- Saving money.
+You might decrease overall IT costs or decide to use the budget towards innovation and new projects.

-As automation takes care of technical tasks, orchestration takes care of IT workflows that are comprised of numerous technical tasks.
-The next step, then, is using orchestration to support a sophisticated DevOps culture.
 Well-orchestrated IT processes enable, support, and empower key DevOps theories of continuous integration (CI) and continuous delivery (CD).
-The more processes that are orchestrated, the more DevOps engineers can work with other teams to create apps that meet a lot more (ideally all) requested requirements.
+The more processes that are orchestrated, the more DevOps engineers can work with other teams to create apps that meet a lot more—perhaps one day all—requested requirements.

 At this point, you may be wondering why you aren’t automating or orchestrating all your IT needs.
-Some people say this is the next step of DevOps – when developers are freed from tasks to continue innovation.
+Some people say this is the next step of DevOps—known as NoOps: when developers are freed from tasks altogether in order to continue innovation.

 Automation and orchestration can occur on an individual level or on a team- or company-wide level.
 Both non-IT and IT employees can take advantage of automation suites that can integrate many popular apps, like email, Microsoft and Google products, Slack, sales and marketing tools, and a lot more – requiring no programming or coding know-how.